Little joy for Iran's private iron ore exporters from nuclear deal

 Consultants Wood Mackenzie estimate that by 2020, Vale, Rio Tinto, BHP Billiton and Fortescue Metals Group will account for 69 percent of global iron ore exports, up from 55 percent in 2010.

-Iran and six major world powers reached an historic nuclear deal on Tuesday to lift sanctions in return for Tehran agreeing to long-term curbs on its nuclear program.
+Iran and six major world powers reached an historic nuclear deal on Tuesday to lift sanctions in return for Tehran agreeing to long-term curbs on its nuclear programme.

 The deal could bring a rapid economic boom to Iran’s moribund economy, but it wont help private iron ore miners near term as it would likely boost the rial currency, hurting their export competitiveness, according to Tehrani.